Skip to content

 Since April 1, 2020, properties in England and Wales must have a minimum Energy Performance Certificate (EPC) rating of E or above.
 If your property is rated F or G, you’ll need to improve its energy efficiency before it can be rented out again.

-The government is proposing to increase the minimum EPC rating for private rental properties to C by 2028.
-New tenancies will need to meet this by 2028, while existing tenancies will have until 2030.
+The government has proposed that all private rental properties must achieve a minimum EPC rating of C by 1 October 2030.
 If your property is currently rated D or lower, you’ll need to make further improvements before the deadline.

 Currently, around 52% of rental properties in England and Wales have an EPC rating below C, so many landlords face a challenge in bringing their properties up to standard.
-Improving an EPC rating from band E to band C is estimated to cost around £8,000, increasing financial pressure on landlords and prompting some to exit the market entirely.
+The spending cap for upgrading a property to EPC C will be £10,000 (there is also a low-value property exemption), with an average predicted cost of around £5,000 per property.

 Where to start: